Quasinormal Modes in Noncommutative Schwarzschild black holes: Conclusions

 \section{Conclusions}

-In this work we have calculated the Quasinormal Modes frequencies of a massless test scalar field around static black holes solutions in Noncommutative gravity.
+In this work we have calculated the QNM frequencies of a massless test scalar field around static black hole solutions in noncommutative gravity.
 As a first step we obtained the master equation, which is of a Schr$\ddot{\text{o}}$dinger-like form and, thus, the effective potential was explicitly written.
 The effective potential is made of three parts: (i) the Schwarzschild effective potential, i.e. $V_{\mathrm{sch}}$, (ii) the contribution from the $j=0$ part, i.e. $V_{0}$, and (iii) the contribution from the $j>0$ part, i.e. $V_{j}$.
-In order for these parts to be computed we excluded the polar orbits ($m=0$) in order to avoid a divergence due to the fact that the deformed Schwarzschild black hole is ``broken" at the poles.
-Furthermore, a tortoise coordinate was employed in order to make the computation of the effective potential easier, and additionally a discretization method was used.
+In order for these parts to be computed, we excluded the polar orbits ($m=0$) in order to avoid a divergence due to the fact that the deformed Schwarzschild black hole is ``broken" at the poles.
+Furthermore, a tortoise coordinate was employed in order to make the computation of the effective potential easier, and, additionally, a discretization method was utilized.

-Using several diagrams and two toy effective potentials, we have shown that Noncommutative gravity does have an effect on the Quasinormal Modes evolution compared to the one obtained in the framework of General Relativity.
-In particular, in the long time evolution of the massless scalar field, due to the Noncommutative corrections the stability of the scalar pertubations is missed.
+Using several diagrams, we have shown that noncommutative gravity does have an effect on the quasinormal modes evolution compared to the one obtained in the framework of GR.

 Our results are relevant in the perspective of increasing accuracy in observations of gravitational waves from binary gravitational systems, whose characteristic oscillation modes can provide interesting information.
-Furthermore, the analysis performed in this paper could be used as an additional tool to test the General Relativity predictions and examine whether gravitational modifications of the specific form induced by Noncommutative geometry are possible.
+Furthermore, the analysis performed in this paper could be used as an additional tool to test the GR predictions and examine whether gravitational modifications of the specific form induced by noncommutative geometry are possible.\\ \yq{We end with a couple of comments.
+First, in our analysis we have computed the scalar QNM frequencies and not the `real' QNM frequencies of a static black hole, since we solved the Klein-Gordon equation of the scalar particle as opposed to the Einstein's equations of GR.
+Therefore, one may question if strictly speaking, our work is relevant to real GWs.
+However, the point is that our equations take a Schr\"odinger-like form and, which has many similarities, and practically, is of the same form as the Einstein's equations for GWs in GR, up to polarization factors.
+Therefore, we expect the bulk of our conclusions to hold for real GWs.
+Second, we note that there have been works computing QNM frequencies in the framework of NC spacetimes \cite{Herceg:2023zlk,Herceg:2023pmc}, in the framework of $f(R)$ gravity \cite{Suvorov:2019qow}, as well as in the framework of LQG \cite{Cruz:2015bcj,Villani:2020bfc, Bouhmadi-Lopez:2020oia,Cruz:2020emz,Yang:2023gas}.}